-Self-Directed Study > plays a major role in this programme, where students are expected to spend time researching and analysing subject matter independently to support and substantiate taught material.
+Self-Directed Study - plays a major role in this programme, where students are expected to spend time researching and analysing subject matter independently to support and substantiate taught material.

-Formal Lectures > form an integral part of the programme and with formal delivery of key information to the whole cohort.
+Formal Lectures - form an integral part of the programme and with formal delivery of key information to the whole cohort.
 At this level it is expected that students will use the lectures as a stimulus for further study/reading.

-Seminars > are used to build on themes taken from the lecture programme.
+Seminars - are used to build on themes taken from the lecture programme.
 Students are encouraged to make an active contribution by sharing in the argument and debate.

-Visiting Lecturers > are invited to deliver specialist lectures to enhance the academic experience of students.
+Visiting Lecturers - are invited to deliver specialist lectures to enhance the delivery of the units.

-Individual Tutorials > are used when individual student work is being discussed or the guidance required is specific to one particular student.
+Individual Tutorials - are used when individual student work is being discussed or the guidance required is specific to one particular student.
 It is especially important in the dissertation phase and may be face to face, over the telephone, via e-mail or Skype.

-Small Group Tutorials > enable students to discuss and plan their work in greater detail than is possible with larger groups.
-It encourages quieter students to develop their interpersonal and communication skills and helps consolidate leadership skills in

-Video Presentations > are used to give a more in-depth understanding of a specific issue.
+Small Group Tutorials - enable students to discuss and plan their work in greater detail than is possible with larger groups.
+It encourages quieter students to develop their interpersonal and communication skills and helps consolidate leadership skills in others.
+Video Presentations - are used to give a more in-depth understanding of a specific issue.

-Case Studies > are used for detailed discussion of real-life situations.
+Case Studies - are used for detailed discussion of real-life situations.

-Demonstrations > are normally of a technical nature and are necessary in certain subject areas.
+Demonstrations - are normally of a technical nature and are necessary in certain subject areas.

-Studio / Workshop / Laboratory / Practical Sessions > may be used to enable the creative and practical skill development of the student in an environment which simulates that of industry.
+Studio / Workshop / Laboratory / Practical Sessions - may be used to enable the creative and practical skill development of the student in an environment which simulates that of industry.

-Group and Team Work > requires students to operate as a member of a group or team and they usually have clearly identified roles.
+Group and Team Work - requires students to operate as a member of a group or team and they usually have clearly identified roles.
 The emphasis is on collective responsibility, individual responsibility to the group and joint decision-making.

-Study Trips > give students the opportunity to go outside the institute's environment to enhance their understanding of specific subject material.
+Study Trips - give students the opportunity to go outside the institute's environment to enhance their understanding of specific subject material.
 If assessment is dependent on information collected whilst undertaking the study trip, the trip would be considered mandatory.
 The cost of study trips can be either the responsibility of the student or on occasion included in the annual study fee.
 If the visit is within the city students pay for public transport.
+This will be outlined at the beginning of any unit where such a trip is foreseen.